Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The systemic risk tax

-Obviously, the marginal systemic effect of adding a loan to an existing liability network $L_{ij}$ leads to $L^{(+k)}_{ij} = L_{ij} + \sum_{m,n,\kappa} \delta_{im}\delta_{jn} \delta_{k\kappa} l_{mn\kappa}$, i.e. by changing the minus to plus signs in Eq. (\ref{Lwithoutloan}).
-In this way every existing loan in the financial system as well as every hypothetical one can be evaluated with respect to its marginal systemic effect.
+Since $i$ and $j$ can have a number of loans at a given time $t$, the index $k$ numbers a specific loan between $i$ and $j$.
+The marginal contribution of a single loan (transaction) $\Delta^{(+k)} EL^{\rm syst}(t)$ is obtained by substituting $L^{(+mn)}_{ij}(t)$ by $L^{(+k)}_{ij}(t)$ in \cref{marginal_effect}.
+In this way every existing loan in the financial system, as well as every hypothetical one, can be evaluated with respect to its marginal contribution to overall SR.

-The central idea of the SRT is to tax every transaction between any two counterparties that increase SR in the system.
-The size of the tax is proportional to the increase of expected systemic loss that this transaction adds to the system per time unit.
-The SRT for transaction $l_{ijk}$ between two banks $i$ and $j$ can now be expressed by appropriate discounting of Eq. (\ref{marginal_effect}) and taking the life-time $T$ of the loan into account\footnote{Valuation is done similar to credit risk models as for example for credit default swaps \cite{Hull:2000aa,Hull:2001aa,Hull:2012aa}},
+The central idea of the SRT is to tax every transaction between any two counterparties that increases SR in the system.
+The size of the tax is proportional to the increase of the expected systemic loss that this transaction adds to the system as seen at time $t$.
+The SRT for a transaction $l_{ijk}(t)$ between two banks $i$ and $j$ is given by

+Note that we assume in \cref{srteq_simple} that defaults occur only on the maturity date of the loan.
+For simplicity's sake we do not discount.
+To allow defaults at any time, valuation can be done similarly to credit risk models as for example for credit default swaps \citep{Hull:2000aa,Hull:2001aa,Hull:2012aa}\footnote{